 I wrote this article in August, 2007 for Louisiana Road Trips Magazine:

 Solomon Weatherbee Downs was born in Montgomery County, TN in 1801, the illegitimate son of William Weatherbee.
 At a young age, Downs’ parents moved to Ouachita Parish and he was sent to Transylvania University in Lexington, KY to finish his education.
 Downs studied law at the University, and was admitted to the bar in 1826.
 Downs opened his first law practice in Bayou Sara, LA.
 In 1834, William Weatherbee died and Downs returned to Ouachita Parish to manage the family property.
 In his father’s will, Downs was legitimized as William Weatherbee’s only son.
 It was around this time that Solomon Downs was involved in a street duel over a political manner.
-The name of his opponent is lost to history, but a few details of the duel remain.
+The name of his opponent is lost to history [since writing this article, it has been found that his opponent may have been Ferdinand Morgan], but a few details of the duel remain.
 According to the New York Times in his obituary, Downs had been shot through the lungs.
 A piece of the wadding from the shot was lodged in one lung.
 The site became inflamed and gave him pain.
 Doctors gave him little hope of recovering.
 While he was resting, word came that General Andrew Jackson was passing by.
 Against Doctor’s orders, Downs got up from his bed and went to the window to see him.
 The exertion brought on a coughing fit, and the wadding was coughed up.
 The wound healed and he recovered.
 From then on, Downs credited General Jackson with saving his life.

 After moving to the Monroe area, Downs settled in and practiced law with some of the leading citizens of the day.
 Downs was also highly involved in politics.
 For his support in the Presidential election, President Pierce appointed Downs United States Attorney for the District of Louisiana.
 He was also involved with the State Constitutional Convention where he became known as the father of the Louisiana State Constitution.
 Downs’ reputation as an able lawyer grew, until finally he was elected State Senator to Congress.